Common Mental Health Issues in Women

 Body Image and Eating Disorders

-About 30 million Americans have some form of an eating disorder -- 20 million of these people are women, according to National Eating Disorders Association.
+About 30 million Americans have some form of an eating disorder -- 20 million of these people are women, according to the National Eating Disorders Association.
 Body dissatisfaction is the root of these disorders, which can be triggered by societal and media standards of a healthy body composition.

 Studies suggest that females tend to perceive themselves as being larger than they really are.
 And there’s a link between activity in the region of the brain associated with body perception and the region of the brain that processes subjective emotions, such as fear and anger.
 This type of brain activity was more prevalent in female brains, suggesting that females view their body as obese, leading way to body dissatisfaction, according to a very small study published in Cerebral Cortex.